pridiltal/datavizcamp/content/static/code.md

 ![](/images/codeofcoduct.png)

-This workshop series is dedicated to providing a harassment-free experience for everyone.
+This data visualization camp is dedicated to providing a harassment-free experience for everyone.

 This code of conduct applies to all the spaces, including online workshops, Twitter, mailing lists, both online and offline.

-Participants of the workshops are responsible for knowing and abiding by these rules.
+Participants of the data visualization camp are responsible for knowing and abiding by these rules.

 Harassment includes: